jstevensdc/final-project/notes/text.md

+(Content drafts, urls for image sources, general notes)

+About draft

 "What Can I See Tonight?" is a site for amateur astronomers.
 More specifically, WCIST focuses on the practical needs and questions of someone starting out (in other words, you own a telescope or set of binoculars, but you're not entirely sure of what to do with it).
 Topics include "Where Can I Find a Flash Light that Doesn't Blind Me (and is there an App for that?)" and "Why Does High Humidity Mess up my Viewing so Much?""

 However, we can't promise not to flash the occasional Hubble telescope eye candy!